k10jo01/fema_lifeline_impact/README.md

 ### Mapping
 Once our data was collected and aligned with a FEMA lifeline, we mapped those locations out along with the historical disaster-affected areas and the current high risk zones.
 We wanted to provide a map that was intuitive and provided the most value, so we tested a few different options before deciding on a final option.

-**NEED SOME INPUT FOR THIS SECTION**
 **Google Earth***
-was not very clear
+While this was easy to map, the image was not very clear and was not very interactive.
+It was also not possible to map the Lifeline businesses and then add layers of fire perimeters or current fire risk zones.

+**BIOS**

 **ArcGIS**
-layers of each year of perimeters, current activity, businesses color-coded
+Ultimately, we decided ArcGIS provided the best usability, interactiveness, and visuals.
+We could apply many layers to this map and update those layers simply and efficiently.
+We included layers of all businesses color-coded by Lifeline, the perimeters of historical wildfire disasters, and current high risk fire zones.

 ---

-## Conclusions - NEED FEEDBACK
+## Conclusions
-Using data from Google, Yelp, FEMA, and the USDA, we were able to create a map that shows the businesses in San Diego county, which FEMA Lifeline those businesses align to, and if they are in an area that was previously affected by a wildfire or are in a high risk area that could be affected in the future.
+Using data from Google, Yelp, FEMA, and the USDA, we were able to create a map that shows the businesses in San Diego county and to which FEMA Lifeline those businesses align.
+Addtionally, we were able to add layers to the map of the perimeters of areas that were previously affected by a wildfire disaster or are in a high risk area that could be affected in the future.
+This information can help FEMA decision-makers to mobilize and anticipate resource needs during a disaster.

 The map is a tool that can be used as a starting point to determine evacuation plans, or estimate potential or actual impact from a disaster.
 Knowing locations and which lifeline they map to can help disaster response teams more quickly help those locations or provide aid to those who need it during a disaster.

-[INSERT IMAGE OR LINKS]

 ---

-## Improvements and Next Steps - NEED FEEDBACK
+## Improvements and Next Steps

-There is currently an alert system and app in place to assist San Diego county, however those affected by the fires stretch beyond just this county.
-It would be beneficial to create an app and alert system that expands beyond San Diego county.
-Rural areas seem to be the ones that suffer from wildfire moreso than urban areas.

-FEMA should work directly with location search sites like Google and Yelp to add a field/category on their platforms that represent whether or not the business or organization aligns to a FEMA identified lifeline.
-Additionally, if these platforms also added a field that specifically states if a business is open or closed during and after a disaster affecting the area of that business, could help with further assessment or analysis of this type of problem.
+We recommend to New Light Technologies and FEMA to invest in public and private technology partnerships.
+With the valuable tools we found to complete this analysis, we were able to paint a picture of how businesses and access to Lifelines could be impacted by a disaster.
+With less barriers (scrape limits/delays, software costs), our process could be reproduced in minimal time for any location in the United States.
+Technology partnerships would greatly increase the efficiency of identifying and mapping a disaster to assess its impact.

+Additionally, if a partnership was established with platforms like Yelp or Google, they could add new features to better help FEMA in their response.
+Adding visible fields on their sites that note if the business is in an area affected by a disaster and whether or not that business is open as a result of the disaster could streamline our method even further.

 The ArcGIS map that was used to create our map was built through a free trial.
 For next steps, we recommend investing in this type of software to enhance this map and apply it to other areas affected by disasters.
 It has a software usage fee of $500 per year.